Cloud-Computing-Spring-2025/handson-8-spark-sql-and-dataframes-BandaSrija/README.md

 # handson-08-sparkSQL-dataframes-social-media-sentiment-analysis

+Look at the file handon8.ipynb to find the python code for 4 tasks along with their outputs

 ## **Prerequisites**

 Before starting the assignment, ensure you have the following software installed and properly configured on your machine: